chenxingqiang/jax-ml/doc/developers/contributing.rst

 Continuous Integration (CI)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Azure pipelines are used for testing scikit-learn on Linux, Mac and Windows, with different dependencies and settings.
+* Azure pipelines are used for testing jax-learn on Linux, Mac and Windows, with different dependencies and settings.
 * CircleCI is used to build the docs for viewing.
 * Github Actions are used for various tasks, including building wheels and